arg289/FIGS/README.md

 <param ve-image
        url="https://plantlet.org/wp-content/uploads/2020/11/IMG_20201124_155622.jpg">

 Fig seeds are an ovoid shape and are no more than 1.5mm in diameter.
 They have a soft hazel color and a smooth surface with the hilum at the tip.
 The fig dispersal range can be influenced by animals (including birds), who eat the fruits and then disperse the seed.
-Additionally, brittle branches that can easily break off can end up washed up in new places after a storm.
+Additionally, brittle branches that can easily break off can end up washed up in new places after a storm [^5].
 <param ve-image
        url="https://www2.palomar.edu/users/warmstrong/images2/verte4b.jpg">